-- 4.4.1 All applicants for admission (with the exception of those referred to in Rule G4.4.2) to any curriculum leading to a qualification must have passed English as a first or second language (higher grade) at matriculation or passed English home language or first additional language in the NSC or NC(V) or at a level considered equivalent by the Senate or deemed to be equivalent by legislation. - 4.4.2 Immigrants of less than five years' residence in South Africa who have passed English at the standard grade at matriculation or who have passed English in the NSC or NC(V) will be considered for admission. - 4.4.3 Notwithstanding Rule G4.4.1 and Rule G4.4.2, the Senate recognises the International English Language Testing System (IELTS) with a minimum test score of seven (7) or the Cambridge English Language Assessment (CAE) with a minimum of 185 points to be proficient for admission.
-In exceptional cases, the Test of English as a Foreign Language (TOEFL) may be recognised by the University with a minimum test score of 600 for admission.
+- 4.4.1 All applicants for admission (with the exception of those referred to in Rule G4.4.2) to any curriculum leading to a qualification must have passed English as a first or second language (higher grade) at matriculation or passed English home language or first additional language in the NSC or NC(V) or at a level considered equivalent by the Senate or deemed to be equivalent by legislation. - 4.4.2 Immigrants of less than five years' residence in South Africa who have passed English at the standard grade at matriculation or who have passed English in the NSC or NC(V) will be considered for admission. - 4.4.3 Notwithstanding Rule G4.4.1 and Rule G4.4.2, the Senate recognises the International English Language Testing System (IELTS) with a minimum test score of (6.5) or the Cambridge English Language Assessment (CAE) with a minimum of 185 points to be proficient for admission.
+In exceptional cases, the Test of English as a Foreign Language (TOEFL) may be recognised by the University with a minimum test score of 550 (79 TOEFL iBT/213 TOEFL CBT) for admission.
+Faculties may require a higher test score or points for specific programmes.
+Please refer to your faculty.